laristeg-history/laristeg-history.github.io/docs/CV.md

     </div>
 </div>

-<h3>ACADEMIC PUBLICATIONS</h3>
+### ACADEMIC PUBLICATIONS

-<p>“Cultivating Hegemony: Eisenhower, CEPAL, and the Cold War Geopolitics of the International Coffee Agreement, 1954-1962,” in progress, co-written with Dr. Phillip Hough, Department of Sociology, Florida Atlantic University
+<p>“Cultivating Hegemony: Eisenhower, CEPAL, and the Cold War Geopolitics of the International Coffee Agreement, 1954-1962,” in progress, co-written with Dr. Phillip Hough, Department of Sociology, Florida Atlantic University Research Experience</p>
-    Research Experience</p>
 <p>M.A.
 Thesis: “Forging the Alliance for Progress: Venezuela, the United States, and the Bounty of Oil, 1957-1963”<br>
 Thesis Advisor: Dr. Eyal Weinberg</p>

-<h3>CONFERENCES AND PRESENTATIONS</h3>
+### CONFERENCES AND PRESENTATIONS

 <div class="grid-container">
     <div>